samedhi/firemore/content/md/pages/guide.md

 :done
 ```

-If you have only one `:where` clause predicate, it is fine to specify it as a
+### Shorthand

-single vector.
-So this is also equivalent to the above.
+If you have only one `:where` clause predicate it may be specified as a single vector.
+The following is equivalent to the above.

 ```clj
 [:cities {:where [:population "<" 1000000]